-1. If a candidate committee assesses a person as being suitable for LOM ministry, this would be reported to the presbytery council, but no decision of the presbytery is required.
+1. If a candidate committee assesses a person as being suitable for LOM ministry, this would be reported to the Presbytery council, but no decision of the Presbytery is required.

-2. If a ministry settlement board wishes to move towards a LOM appointment, this must be approved by a congregational meeting, and the presbytery council may affirm

-That ... church is a suitable context for local ordained ministry.
+2. If a ministry settlement board wishes to move towards a LOM appointment, this must be approved by a congregational meeting, and the Presbytery council may affirm That ... church is a suitable context for local ordained ministry.

-The MSB must also bring to the presbytery council recommended terms of appointment, for approval.
+The MSB must also bring to the Presbytery council recommended terms of appointment, for approval.
 (Please note, these may be equivalent to Standard Terms of Call but this is not a call as such.)

-3. If a ministry context other than a congregation wishes to move towards a LOM appointment, the ministry committee of the presbytery will engage in discussions with this employing body, and bring to the presbytery council the recommendation:
+3. If a ministry context other than a congregation wishes to move towards a LOM appointment, the ministry committee of the Presbytery will engage in discussions with this oversight body, and bring to the Presbytery council the recommendation: